onloki/V0.1-onloki-edition/V01_onloki_edition/PCBs/v01_Toolhead_PCB/Readme.md

 # V0.1 Toolhead PCB

-Inspired by the original Pancake board by Christoph Müller (https://github.com/christophmuellerorg/voron_0_pancake_board).
+Inspired by the Pancake board by Christoph Müller (https://github.com/christophmuellerorg/voron_0_pancake_board).
 I just simplified the PCB for my needs.

 NOTE: This is not a Pancake Board!
 It share only the same outer dimensions and placement of some connectors (differend Pinout!)